Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-How many times have you heard someone tel you that you have to know your gear?
+How often has someone told you that you have to know your gear?
 Too many.
-It's almost cliché.
+It’s almost cliché.
 How do you know when you know your gear?

 The Aha Moment

 The problem with truly getting to know your gear is that there can be so much of it.
 It’s not just a matter of knowing the exposure triangle and how to change settings on your camera.
 That’s the easy part.